Paulding County DUI Bail Information

 What Happens After Posting Bail

-- When You Must Appear in Court: You will receive a notice indicating the date, time, and location of your arraignment (your first court appearance).
-It is crucial to attend all scheduled court hearings.
+- Court Appearance: You will be informed of your court date and time.
+It is crucial to attend all scheduled court appearances.